CharlesThierry/LBC_test/README.md

 The DataManager handles all the CoreData interaction, by retaining the container, a store and a separate context (to avoid writes to it on the main thread).
 Writing takes places every few new items added to the context, to quickly show progress to the user.

 Data is sent to the UI through a NSFetchedResultsController.
 In order to avoid putting CoreData knowledge in the UI, a interfacing layer (FetchResults) is created by the Model and given to the MainViewController.

+FetchResults maintain two NSFetchedResultsController thinly wrapped in a generic class FetchController.
+This wrap allows the FetchResults to directly get the information to pass to the MainController.

 In addition to isolate the CoreData layer, this interfacing layer concatenates the modifications received from the NSFetchedResultsController to present them in a single call to the UI.